RomanBoiko/vu-editor/README.md

 - [ ] highlight words similar to the one under cursor
 - [ ] goto occurences of the word under cursor
 - [ ] config
-- [ ] change root folder in explorer

 Known bugs:
 -----------